gesaretto/writing_london/paper/voyage_draft.md

 	- Analysis of the opening of _Poetaster_.

 	- Make it good - do some _actual_ close reading here (and of the following passages).

+- An important problem:

+	- _italics_; at the basis of this scene is the fact that linguistic matter (notions, words, vocabulary; culture) can be treated as any sort of matter.
+The contradiction is not fully developed here, since this might probably be considered as a simple expansion of the trope of _alimentary education_, but it becomes crucial in _Famous Voyage_.

 - - -